InfTkm/ethereum-lab1/README.md

    See: https://marketplace.visualstudio.com/items?itemName=JuanBlanco.solidity

-## Part 2  (Modified from "Mastering Ethereum" by Antonopoulos and Wood)
+## Part 2  Deploying contracts to Ganache (Modified from "Mastering Ethereum" by Antonopoulos and Wood)

 1) Run ganache quick start and leave it running for the remainder of this part.
 2) Create a new project directory named DBUC_Lab1_Part2 and cd into it.